thorrak/fermentrack/docs/source/develop/push_support.rst

 Within 60 seconds, Fermentrack will begin sending data from your gravity sensor to Brewfather.
 This data can be seen on the `Devices <https://web.brewfather.app/#/tabs/devices/devices>`_ page.

+**NOTE** - If your gravity sensor is attached to a BrewPi controller, the temperature readings from that controller will be used instead of the ones from the gravity sensor.

 Implementation Notes